Image Formats¶

 16 colors.

-- 8 bit gray color depth
+- 8-bit gray color depth

 256 shades of gray.

-- 8 bit color depth
+- 8-bit color depth

 256 colors.

-- 8-bit RGB color depth
+- 24-bit color depth

-16 million colors (256 shades of red, green and blue).
+16 million colors (256 shades of red, 256 green and 256 blue).

 Bitmap formats¶

-- JPEG (JPEG)
+- JPEG (JPG)

-The JPEG format does not allow you to define transparency in the image, so it is not a good option to insert cropped images.
+The JPEG format does not allow defining transparency in the image, so it is not a good option for inserting cropped images.
+For this task it is better to use a format that allows transparency, such as PNG.

-- Png
+- PNG

-The PNG format is ideal for storing images of drawings or text since it is lossless so it will be stored without noise or "artifacts".
+The PNG format is ideal for storing images of drawings or text since, being lossless, they will be stored without noise or "artifacts".

-- Gifs
+- GIF

 The main application of the GIF format is to store small drawings and animations with or without transparency.